buva-datascience/Getting-CleaningData---CourseProject/ReadMe.md

 ## Course Project Summary

 The course project instructions are described below:
-Create a R script called run_analysis.R that does the following.
+Create a R script called **run_analysis.R** that does the following.
--- Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
--- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
--- Uses descriptive activity names to name the activities in the data set -- Appropriately labels the data set with descriptive variable names.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
--- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Additional Information and Important points for Github R/DataScience community

 More details regarding the run_analysis program and the steps performed for this project can be found in
-CookBook.Rmd in the same repository.
+**CookBook.md** in the same repository.
 Data cleaning steps, description of variable names, transformations and
 Steps performed are documented as well in the CookBook document.

-*Important* : The author has hard coded the working directory assertions in the run_analysis.R program in
+**Important** : The author has hard coded the working directory assertions in the **run_analysis.R** program in
 line#23.
 Might need modifications to reset the working directory for code compatibility for other mac users.